Benzathine benzylpenicillin tetrahydrate

 These medicines may affect how well it works.
 You may need to take different amounts of your medicine or you may need to take different medicines.

-Your doctor or pharmacist has more information on medicines to be careful with while using Bicillin L-A.
+Your doctor or pharmacist has more information on medicines to be careful with or avoid while being given this medicine.

 How Bicillin L-A is given